Skip to content

 59. 54% of sales reps say technology is great for building better relationships

-Due to the use of modern technology, sales reps build better and stronger relationships with their buyers – nearly 55% say so.
-It’s said that sales technology provides the “key pathway to building trust.”
+Due to the use of modern technology, sales reps build better and stronger relationships with their buyers—nearly 55% say so.
+Sales technology provides the “key pathway to building trust.”

 Additionally, 54% of sales reps say digital sales tools help them get more prospects on board.